RafilxTenfen/create-your-coin/README.md

 - Click on the first project if you have it, if not click on CREATE NEW PROJECT
 ![image](https://i.imgur.com/9Zi0bNk.png)
 - Click in SETTINGS
-- Select Ropsten in the field ENDPOINTS
+- Select Goerli in the field ENDPOINTS
-- Copy the Ropsten URL *HTTPS*
+- Copy the Goerli URL *HTTPS*
 ![image](https://i.imgur.com/8BUBnlM.png)
-- Replace in file `.env` the key `ROPSTEN_URL`
+- Replace in file `.env` the key `GOERLI_URL`

 ### PRIVATE_KEY

 - The environment variable `PRIVATE_KEY` is your wallet's private key, which is used to sign your transactions on the blockchain
 - Go to the metamask extension

-> It is not necessary to select the Ropsten network
+> It is not necessary to select the Goerli network

 - Click in the ellipsis("...")
 ![image](https://i.imgur.com/mCZCCFu.png)